Multiple Transitions: Moving an Ailing Parent Close to Home

 Mr. P and his daughter were concerned about Mr. P’s wife, who is suffering from Alzheimer’s Disease.
 Mr. P was still working and left his wife alone during the day, although he left work multiple times daily to check on her.
 Recently, a friend had witnessed Mrs. P outside of the house, crossing a busy street to check on the mail.
 The family was very concerned for her safety while, at the same time, Mr. P and his family were committed to keeping Mrs. P at home.

-After a lengthy discussion, Debbie and Susan identified a community program that could provide the kind of care needed for Mrs. P—out-of-home care during the day while Mr. P was at work and assistance at home with personal care in the evenings and on weekends.
-They encouraged the family to tour the program and to have a consultation.
-As the family worked through Mrs. P’s transition, Debbie and Susan helped to mediate issues that arose.
-They assisted with the necessary MassHealth application and with a needed adjustment to Medicare benefits.
+After a lengthy discussion, we identified a community program that could provide the kind of care needed for Mrs. P—out-of-home care during the day while Mr. P was at work, and assistance at home with personal care in the evenings and on weekends.
+We encouraged the family to tour the program and to have a consultation.
+As the family worked through Mrs. P’s transition, we helped to mediate issues that arose.
+We assisted with the necessary MassHealth application and with a needed adjustment to Medicare benefits.
 Once Mrs. P was enrolled and settled, active involvement in the case was not needed but our team remained available for annual financial reviews and other issues.

-After Mrs. P had been in the program for several years, the family contacted Debbie regarding behavioral changes and concerns about medication.
-Debbie consulted with the family in preparation for a care plan meeting and discussed when a move to a long-term care facility might be appropriate.
+After Mrs. P had been in the program for several years, the family contacted us regarding behavioral changes and concerns about medication.
+We consulted with the family in preparation for a care plan meeting and discussed when a move to a long-term care facility might be appropriate.